 Spring Semester in Bordeaux, France

 St. Lawrence’s newest program operated for the first time in Spring 2018 in Bordeaux, France.
 Bordeaux is the center of the famous wine region in southwestern France.
 In 2016, the port city was named the favorite city of the French for quality of life and reasonable cost of living.
-First-year students may apply to complete their First-Year Seminar (FYS) in Bordeaux.

 - Based in Bordeaux, France